DUNE/FAQ/TokenRelatedMessages.md

 You may see failures writing from scratch to persistend as well:

 For now, your interactive session needs to not be using tokens.
-Here is how an interactive session can write back go persistent.
+Here is how an interactive session can write back to persistent.

 ```
 $ htdestroytoken